stashconsulting/hashicorp-terraform-docker/README.md

 ## Getting Started

-### Usange
+### Usage

 Here is a simple example of `main.tf` file that build an image named `test:latest` based on the Dockerfile specification.
+When you use `null_resource` changing something to the command does not trigger the re-execution if the command worked and the first place.
+To solve this problem we have to change the identifier or change the image value.

 ```
 locals {
   region  = "my-region"
   zone    = "my-zone"
-  project  = "my-project"
+  project  = var.project
 }

 # Specify the GCP Provider